pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 {:class='blog-blockquote'}

 So, if you order the robot to destroy itself, the second law will accept the order to check if the order causes harm to the *human being* or to itself.
-If either condition is true, the robot will not execute any of the orders.
+If either condition is true, the robot will not execute any orders.
 This means the code in the Second law section must be modified.

 {% highlight python %}